 At the start of today's reading, we learn that Jesus and his disciples and a large crowd were leaving Jericho.
-It's probably not the case that the crowd was following Jesus, but rather that Jesus and his followers were travelling as part of the crowd - Jewish pilgrims from Galilee, who were travelling to Jerusalem for the Passover.
+Jericho was the last stop on the way to Jerusalem, and Jesus and his followers were likely travelling as part of the crowd - Jewish pilgrims from Galilee, who were travelling to Jerusalem for the Passover.